-- The child's name, age, address and school. - The parent/carers name, address and contact number. - To be specific about what your concerns are and why you believe harm has occurred or is likely to. - How safe is the child right now?
-Are they in a safe location or do you know where they are? - The name, contact details and the whereabouts of alleged abuser/s and their relationship to the child.
+- The child's name, age, address and school - The parent/carers name, address and contact number - To be specific about what your concerns are and why you believe abuse has occurred or is likely to - How safe is the child right now?
+Are they in a safe location or do you know where they are? - The name, contact details and the whereabouts of alleged abuser/s and their relationship to the child - Whether there are other support services involved, if so which ones? - What is the living situation for the child and information about the child's family.
+Such as who lives at home - Other considerations such as culture, disability, mental health or drug and alcohol use - Any other relevant information - Provide your name, contact details and relationship to the child or family (remember, this information is kept confidential)